spotfiresoftware/tibco-streaming-samples/modelops/mlaas/amazon-comprehend/README.md

 '[{"Neutral":1.1588036431930959E-4,"Negative":0.9997251629829407,"Mixed":5.470220639836043E-5,"Positive":1.0423709318274632E-4,"id":"683278","Sentiment":"NEGATIVE"}]'
 ```

-You have successfully deployed the Amazon Comprehend Sentiment example to TIBCO ModelOps.
+You have successfully deployed the Amazon Comprehend Sentiment example to Spotfire ModelOps.
 You can include it in other more complex scoring flows.

 ---
 Copyright (c) 2022-2023 Cloud Software Group, Inc.